Overdraft Coverage Options

 Savings Account Transfer

 Set up Overdraft Protection Transfer from another eligible DOLFCU Share Account.
 In the event of an overdraft, available funds will be automatically transferred to your checking account to cover the overdraft.
-(Transfer Limits - Up to six (6) per month for Savings, up to three (3) per month for Money Market.)
+(Transfer Limits - up to three (3) per month for Money Market.)
 Please contact us to set up this option.

-These options apply to checks and ACH transactions; and DOLFCU can only pay overdrafts for ATM or everyday debit card transactions if you have given us consent to extend coverage for payment of these overdrafts.
+These options apply to checks and ACH transactions, and Labor CU can only pay overdrafts for ATM or everyday debit card transactions if you have given us consent to extend coverage for payment of these overdrafts.

-- We will charge you a fee of up to $30 each time we pay an overdraft if your account is overdrawn more than $10.
+- We will charge you a fee of up to $30 a maximum of three (3) times per day each day we pay an overdraft if your account is overdrawn more than $50.

-- There is a maximum of 5 Overdraft Fees and no limit of NSF fees per day on the total fees we can charge you for overdrawing your account.
+- There is a maximum of 3 Overdraft Fees and 3 NSF fees per day on the total fees we charge you for overdrawing your account.

 If you would like to select this Overdraft Privilege Extended Coverage to cover ATM and everyday debit card transactions, simply complete this Opt In Consent Form and: